makannew/auto-scroll-container/README.md

 ```
 For horizontal or 2D scrolls the prop object is `{scrollY, viewY, scrollX, viewX}`

-`viewY` or `viewX` implicitly defins an user's eye focus point on view port.
+`viewY` or `viewX` implicitly defins user's eye focus point on view port.
 It tells which part of the viewport is more important to keep in view during resize event.
 Its default value is `0.1`.